Skip to content

 How is a fixed term contract different from a casual contract?

-A casual contract is also a shorter term contract, although casual contracts would be more typical for freelancers and gig workers who may technically be self-employed.
+A casual contract is also a shorter term contract, although casual contracts would be more typical for freelancers who may technically be self-employed.
 Casual contract employees may fill similar positions to full or part time fixed term contract employees, but a casual employee may not be guaranteed a minimum number of hours or ongoing employment.

 Fixed term employment: Risks and Rewards

-Fixed contracts may allow employers to build a more flexible workforce on a budget, but they also come with serious risks.
+Fixed contracts allow employers to build a more flexible workforce on a budget, but they also come with serious risks.
 Left unmitigated, these risks can do a business real harm.
 Businesses that prepare adequately, however, should have nothing to fear.

 Risks